Human-in-the-loop Evaluation for Early Misinformation Detection: A Case Study of COVID-19 Treatments: Related Work

-Given the severity and pervasiveness of the issue, there is a large body of COVID misinformation research \cite{10.1145/3340531.3412765,SHAHI2021100104}.
-The most related work to ours is the CONSTRAINT shared-task \cite{10.1007/978-3-030-73696-5_5} at the AAAI-2021, which considers a binary text classification problem of 10,700 COVID-related tweets about real and fake news, and in particular, the work by \citet{ijcai2022p706} that experimented on this dataset.
+Given the severity and pervasiveness of the issue, there exists a lot of research (not limited to NLP) about COVID-19 misinformation \cite{hossain-etal-2020-covidlies,glandt-etal-2021-stance,10.1145/3340531.3412765,SHAHI2021100104,agley2021misinformation,chen-hasan-2021-navigating,biamby-etal-2022-twitter}.
+The most related work to ours is the CONSTRAINT shared-task \cite{10.1007/978-3-030-73696-5_5} at the AAAI-2021, which considers a binary text classification problem of 10,700 COVID-related tweets about real and fake news, and in particular, the work by \citet{ijcai2022p706} that experimented on this dataset with a human-in-the-loop approach.
 For each input tweet (e.g., ``Ethylene oxide used in COVID-19 testing swabs changes the structure of the DNA of human body''), \citet{ijcai2022p706} asked crowd workers to write out the main message (e.g., ``Ethylene oxide somehow damages human DNA''), which is then compared with information extracted from COVID-related fack-checking articles and medical papers to help automatic system to predict the tweet's truthfulness.
-While it prototyped the interesting idea of human-in-the-loop misinformation detection, their design is very unrealistic as it requires humans to manually write a sentence for every tweet.
+While they prototyped the interesting idea of human-in-the-loop misinformation detection \cite{Shabani2021SAMSHA}, their design is unrealistic to require humans to manually write one sentence per tweet.